 art.
-5.7 - provision for testing in special cases
+5.8 - provision for testing in special cases

-- 1. The director of the educational institute may decide to grant an individual testing opportunity if not providing for an individual testing opportunity would result in a 'special case of manifest unfairness'. - 2.
-Requests for a special possibility to sit a test must be submitted to the director of the educational institute as soon as possible, with evidence.
+- 1. The Master's Programme Coordinator may decide to grant an individual testing opportunity if not providing for an individual testing opportunity would result in a 'special case of manifest unfairness'. - 2.
+Requests for a special possibility to sit a test must be submitted to the Master's Programme Coordinator as soon as possible, with evidence.

 art.
-5.8 - time limit for grading tests
+5.9 - time limit for grading tests

-- The result of an oral test must be determined and communicated to the student within 24 hours. - 2.
-The examiner must grade a (written) test within 10 working days of the date on which it was administered, and supply the administration of the Faculty with the information necessary to issue the student written or electronic proof of his or her grade.
-The administration will register the result in OSIRIS within 15 working days after the test was taken. - 3.
+- 1. The result of an oral test must be determined and communicated to the student within 24 hours. - 2.
+The examiner ensures that students can access the result of a written (test) in Osiris within 10 working days of the date on which it was administered. - 3.
 The written statement of the grade achieved must inform the student of the right of inspection referred to in art.
-5.10 and of the possibility to appeal to the Examinations Appeals Board.
+5.11 and of the possibility to appeal to the Examinations Appeals Board.